mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-correlation.md

  * [discrete Fourier transform (DFT)](http://en.wikipedia.org/wiki/Discrete_Fourier_transform)
  * [discrete wavelet transform (DWT)](http://en.wikipedia.org/wiki/Discrete_wavelet_transform)

+Actually there are much more of them for different applications and the list above contains only most popular ones.
+The good news is that performance monitoring data is quite small in comparison with ECG and EEG data.
+It gives a hope that more effective methods from medical area will be used for performance monitoring too.

 First two are quite simple to understand and fast.
 [Pearson correlation coefficient](http://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient) has a simple [relation](http://www.analytictech.com/mb876/handouts/distance_and_correlation.htm) to [Euclidean distance](http://en.wikipedia.org/wiki/Euclidean_distance) for normalized data.
 Absolute value of correlation coefficient allows to find mirrored graphs (like disk used vs. disk free space).

 [Dynamic time warping](http://en.wikipedia.org/wiki/Dynamic_time_warping) has a nice property to find slightly misaligned in time graphs but its implementation in R was quite slow when I was experimenting with it.

+My experiments with DFT failed because computer-generated metrics rarely have sparse representation in frequency domain.

+DWT looks promising because Haar wavelet has very similar to step function shape usually found in performance metrics but I haven't tried it yet.